 “Uncle Ho’s soldiers” - a noble title, a source of pride for officers and soldiers of the Vietnam People’s Army.
 Photo: Document |

 The National Guard in the "all-people, all-round, long-term, self-reliant and certain victory" resistance war were farmers holding guns.
-They were gentle, honest, rustic, uneducated, gathered under the revolutionary flag, trained in the military , and optimistically participated in the resistance war: "We/ People from all over/ Met each other when we were illiterate/ Got to know each other since the "one or two" days/ Not yet familiar with guns/ Ten military lessons/ Still smiling happily in the resistance war" (Remember, Hong Nguyen).
+They were gentle, honest, rustic, uneducated, gathered under the revolutionary flag, trained in the military , and optimistically participated in the resistance war: "We/ People from all over/ Met each other when we were illiterate/ Got to know each other from the "one or two" days/ Not yet familiar with guns/ Ten military lessons/ Still smiling happily in the resistance war" (Remembering, Hong Nguyen).

-The Liberation Army is a generation of Uncle Ho soldiers following the footsteps of the old National Defense soldiers into the resistance war with all the attitudes and thoughts of their generation: "going the path that the previous generation has gone/ by many new ways" (A soldier talks about his generation, Thanh Thao).
+The Liberation Army is a generation of Uncle Ho soldiers following in the footsteps of the old National Defense soldiers into the resistance war with all the attitudes and thoughts of their own generation: "going the path that the previous generation has gone/ by many new ways" (A soldier talks about his generation, Thanh Thao).
 They leisurely "cut through Truong Son to save the country": "The car has no windows, not because the car has no windows/ Bombs explode, bombs shake, the windows break/ Leisurely sitting in the cockpit/ Looking at the ground, looking at the sky, looking straight ahead" (The car squad without windows, Pham Tien Duat).

-Poetry about Vietnamese volunteer soldiers in Cambodia is also different from the previous National Defense and Liberation Army soldiers, especially in the naked way of addressing the lyrical ego with the extremely intimate "I, I, you, you, we...": "Line up for me to take roll call/You soldiers from far away are very young/Line up to listen to me tell you/The stories of fighting and...love" (Roll Call, Pham Sy Sau).
+Poetry about Vietnamese volunteer soldiers in Cambodia is also different from the previous National Defense and Liberation Army soldiers, especially in the naked way of addressing the lyrical ego with the extremely intimate "I, I, you, you, we...": "Line up for me to take roll call/You soldiers from far away, very young/Line up to listen to me tell you/The story of fighting and...love" (Roll Call, Pham Sy Sau).
 Living and fighting outside the Fatherland, perhaps we have to call each other like that to fully express our sincerity: "Tomorrow you will return with your lover in your arms/Please kiss me the kiss of a soldier's life" (To friends who have completed their duty, Pham Sy Sau)...

 When everything is peaceful, the soldier's mission is to both build and protect the Fatherland.
 At this time, the soldier returns to the common title of "Uncle Ho's Soldier".
-Unlike the youth in peacetime in general, soldiers in peacetime, besides the mission of guarding the land and sky, also worry about keeping the people safe in life.
+Unlike the youth in peacetime in general, soldiers in peacetime, besides the mission of guarding the earth and sky, also worry about keeping the people safe in life.
 They are still the ones who suffer the most hardships, especially when the country is hit by natural disasters and epidemics.

 MAI BA AN